University of Canterbury Summer Scholarships

 - Discuss with your supervisor the tasks and timeframes of the study, including regular times for supervision meetings and expected outcomes.
 If a project involves work outside of typical university working hours (8:00am-5:00pm), the project advertisement will provide details.
 If you have any questions about the requirements for a specific project please contact the project leader before applying for the scholarship.

 - Clarify responsibility for any costs incurred in the course of the research project with the supervisor and department at the time of approval of the scholarship.

 - Students can only receive one summer research scholarship.

 - Complete the online application form (when it is open) and submit the application by the 29th of September 2017

 - Students can apply for up to two research projects – you will be asked to rank these on the application form.

-We will pay the scholarship stipend in two equal instalments (of $2500) in late November 2017 and early January 2018.
+We will pay the scholarship stipend in two equal instalments (of $2500) in the second week of December 2017 and January 2018.
 Please note that the second instalment will be made only after confirmation from the project leader that the student is progressing well with the project.

 Please direct enquiries to firstname.lastname@example.org.

 |11th September||List of available projects advertised to students|